kogasacord/.github/profile/README.md

 # Kogasa
-A bot dedicated to making fun stuff that anyone can enjoy without the hassling your users!
+A bot dedicated to making fun stuff that anyone can enjoy without hassling your users!

 <!--